Doncaster railway line: 2007-2017: Increased local council and public pressure

-Mid-2008, Australian Greens Victoria released a transport discussion paper, The People Plan, which includes the Doncaster rail line.
+In mid-2008, the Victorian Greens released a transport discussion paper, "The People Plan", which includes the Doncaster rail line.

-Late 2008, at a forum investigating the Doncaster rail line, which involved the Yarra, Melbourne and Manningham city councils, it was noted that 41% of Manningham residents are classified as low-income earners (despite the eastern suburb affluence stereotype), this is higher than the city average.
-The discrepancy is suspected to be caused by the increased reliance on private automobiles to meet day to day transport requirements residents face due to the lack of alternative methods of transportation such as Tram-Trains.
-At this forum, Peter Newman noted the similarities between the Doncaster line and the Mandurah line and suggested that it was the only viable option for both the short and long term transportation needs of the area.
-Other recommendations included the creation of transport corridors to aid in the transition of the existing urban environment towards Transit oriented development.
+In late 2008, at a forum investigating the Doncaster rail line, which involved the Yarra, Melbourne and Manningham city councils, it was noted that 41% of residents in the City of Manningham were classified as low-income earners (despite the eastern suburb affluence stereotype), which was higher than the Melbourne average.
+The discrepancy was suspected to be he result of the reliance on private cars to meet day-to-day transport needs due to the lack of alternative methods of transport.
+At the forum, public transport advocate Peter Newman noted the similarities between the Doncaster railway line and the Mandurah railway line in Perth, and suggested that the Doncaster line was the only viable option for both the short- and long-term transport needs of the area.
+Other recommendations included the creation of transport corridors to aid in the transition of the existing urban environment towards transit-oriented development.

-In December 2008, in response to massive patronage increases on Melbourne's public transport system and increased road infrastructure problems, the State Labor Government released a transport plan which failed to deal with the construction of the Doncaster line.
-The proposal investigated the construction of a freeway through Greensborough, into Heidelberg and through the Yarra Flats to connect with the Eastern Freeway at a cost of $6 billion.
-The proposal is six times the cost of the Doncaster rail line and relies on the continued use of private automobiles.
+In December 2008, in response to massive patronage growth on Melbourne's public transport system and increased road congestion problems, the State Labor Government released a transport plan which did not deal with the construction of the Doncaster line.
+The proposal investigated the construction of a freeway through Greensborough, into Heidelberg and through the Yarra River Flats to connect with the Eastern Freeway at a cost of $6 billion.
+The proposal was six times the cost of the Doncaster rail line and assumed continued reliance on private motor vehicles.

 Also in December 2008, residents in the Mullum Mullum ward in Manningham for the first time elected a former Green party candidate David Ellis, who has been campaigning against the construction of the proposed freeway through Manningham.

-Mid 2009: As part of the development of the Victorian Transport Plan, the Labor government has pledged to create a Doncaster Area Rapid Transport (DART) system.
-However, unlike its DART and BART cousins in Dublin and San Francisco, this scheme is merely an increase in bus services in the Manningham area.
-Further online support from the community resulted, with a new, unofficial petition and information website.
+In mid 2009, as part of the development of the Victorian Transport Plan, the Labor government pledged to create a Doncaster Area Rapid Transport (DART) system.
+However, unlike its DART and BART cousins in Dublin and San Francisco, the scheme was merely an increase in bus services in the Manningham area.
+Further online support from the community resulted, with a new, unofficial petition and information website supporting the building of the railway.